 Switzerland.
 I have many years experience in

 teaching English at all levels and

 interesting and useful material.

-district the lessons will take
+the Lake District the lessons will take

-people stay (view under www.
+under www. englishadv.com/beechtree)

 the afternoon walks will be offered which

 show a rich variety of farmland,

 moorland, mountains and sea.
 The

-or 4 hours per day
+or 4 hours per day (perhaps

 into two groups to cater for

 people who would prefer a longer or shorter walk.

 Pick up from airport and transport to

-transport to Coniston Lake District.
-Evening
+Coniston Lake District.
+Evening meal in restaurant

 15 July: Morning introductory lesson.
 Afternoon